Or Use Your Mobile / Email

 The Maestro Edge is powered by 110cc air-cooled, four-stroke, single-cylinder engine that produces a maximum power of 8.2 Bhp and peak torque of 8.3 Nm.
 The engine has been developed in-house too.

 The scooter is powered by a 124cc single cylinder engine that produces a maximum power of 8.6 Bhp and maximum torque of 10.2 Nm.
 The scooter gets a 12-inch front wheel with a telescopic fork that gives it a very comfortable riding nature.
-The Access goes head on head against the Activa 125 in the market.
+The Access goes head on head against one of the best scooty Activa 125 in the market.

 The Honda Dio looks funky and very youthful.
 The current generation of the Dio was launched in 2012, and since then, Honda two wheelers has not tweaked much with the scooter.
 The scooter gets a large headlamp mounted on the very curvy front apron.
 The large apron mounted headlamp gives it a unique identity in the market.
 In the latest 2017 model, the Dio gets whole new front end with LED lamps.

 The sporty looking Dio gets faux air intakes on the side.
 The intakes get carbon fiber finish that can also be seen under the pillion footpegs.
 The Dio looks very upmarket as compared to the other models in the segment.
 The taillamp cluster is also quite big and has a lot of transparent areas.
 The Dio also gets funky looking instrument cluster, but it misses out on the fuel gauge, which is extremely important.

 The Dio is powered by a 109.2cc engine from the Activa.
 It gets the Honda Eco Technology (HET) and belts out a maximum power of 8 Bhp and 9 Nm of peak torque.
 The Dio comes with ARAI certified fuel efficiency of 62 km/l.
 This is the cheapest scooter in all top 10 scooters in India.